jose-lpa/packer-debian_stable/README.md

 # Debian 7.6.0 [Packer](http://www.packer.io/) template

-This template buils a VirtualBox image based on Debian Wheezy 7.6.0.
+This template builds a VirtualBox image based on Debian Wheezy 7.6.0.
 The VM is configured to use 512 MB of RAM and 1 CPU.
 Those settings, as many others, can be changed in the `debian-7.6.0-wheezy.json` file.